Request a Quote

 Does the USPS require parcel lockers?

 Yes.
-All locations with ten or more mailbox compartments require a parcel locker.
-At their discretion, your postmaster may approve a 4C mailbox with no parcel locker in the case that an alternate secure receiving facility is available.
+All locations with five or more mailbox compartments require a parcel locker.
+Your postmaster may approve a 4C mailbox with no parcel locker at their discretion if an alternate secure receiving facility is available.

 Do all 4C mailboxes come with parcel lockers?

-No. There are also 4C mailboxes without parcel lockers for units with less than ten tenant doors.
-Larger 4C mailboxes without parcel lockers are available for locations that have a USPS approved alternate secure receiving facility.
+No. There are also 4C mailboxes without parcel lockers for units with less than five tenant doors.
+Larger 4C mailboxes without parcel lockers are available for locations that have a USPS-approved alternate secure receiving facility.

 What does “centralized mail delivery” mean?